SpenceSellers/mdflux/README.md

 ```
 [mdflux]: # (echo "Hello World")
  ▲        ▲  ▲
- │        │  └─Page title (used as shell command)
+ │        │  └─Optional page title (used as shell command)
  │        │
  │        └─URL (ignored by mdflux)
  │